Published May 18, 2020

 My students are juggling so much: part-time jobs, unpaid internships, passion projects, political activism, family obligations, and honors assignments.
 And yet they still show up to every class hungry to engage with challenging material.
 It’s truly an honor to be part of their intellectual development.

-What do you hope they take away from their studies with you?
+What do you hope they took away from their studies with you?

 What do you think is the most pressing issue facing the next generation of leaders?